What is Prepping and What is a Prepper?

 Most people can get by on their own for a few days.
-If the power goes out, if food is unavailable, or the tap runs dry- people either have some basic building blocks of preparedness or have enough around their home to make it through a short emergency.
+If the power goes out, if food is unavailable, or if the tap runs dry- people either have some basic building blocks of preparedness or have enough around their home to make it through a short emergency.

 Even at this basic preparedness level, preppers typically have a basic emergency plan.

 A level of preparedness that will hold you over for 30 days is typically how most people will start to define a ‘prepper’.
 The reality is that preparedness starts well before this level, and not every prepper is prepared for 30 days (whether they are aware of this fact or not).
 More room is required to be prepared for longer periods, so space can become an issue for those in apartments or small homes.